Want to know how to write a business plan step by step?

 You don’t need to swallow the obsolete idea that a business plan must be a long, formal document as if it were a term paper.

-While every business has huge benefit to gain from going through the business planning process, only a small subset needs the formal business plan document required for seeking investors or supporting a commercial loan.
+While every business has a huge benefit to gain from going through the business planning process, only a small subset needs the formal business plan document required for seeking investors or supporting a commercial loan.

-At heart a business plan is just a plan for how your business is going to work and how you’re going to make it succeed.
+At heart, a business plan is just a plan for how your business is going to work and how you’re going to make it succeed.

 Click to download full business plan sample